SagarBobade/Java-understanding/README.md

 # Java-understanding
-Java understanding to learn Appium.
+Java understanding to learn Selenium or Appium.

 Examples